afska/gba-link-connection/docs/wireless_adapter.md

 #### EndHost - `0x1b`

 - Send length: 0, response length: 2+
 - This command stops host broadcast.
-This allows to "close" the session and stop allowing new clients, but also **keeping the existing connections alive**.
+This allows to "close" the room and stop allowing new clients, but also **keeping the existing connections alive**.
 Sends and Receives still work, but:
   - Clients cannot connect, even if they already know the host ID (`FinishConnection` will fail).
   - Calls to `AcceptConnections` on the host side will fail, unless `StartHost` is called again.